unisys12/canvasGrid/README.md

 And if you wanted a 10px grid on your canvas, change inc to 10 and...
 ![10px Grid](https://lh3.googleusercontent.com/-HGWLgSdSQC4/USqiks4qbMI/AAAAAAAACDM/EIPokXwpV-M/w839-h395-o-k/10pixel.PNG "10px Grid on Canvas")

 I think you get the idea.
-Each block on the grid represents the grid spacing that you provide by the inc variable.
+Each block on the grid represents the grid spacing that you provide by the increment parameter.
 So if you set it to 5, each block will be 5 pixels square and so on.
 Hope this helps some folks out while they are learning HTML5 Canvas, as I am.